-The availability of backed up data can be improved by configuring Data Protection for SAP to use multiple IBM Spectrum Protect servers or multiple network connections to a single IBM Spectrum Protect server.
-In this configuration, Data Protection for SAP checks all servers and network connections for availability and then does the backup even if some resources are unavailable.
+The availability of backed up data can be improved by configuring Data Protection for SAP to use multiple IBM Spectrum Protect servers.
+Also using multiple network connections to the IBM Spectrum Protect server can help.
+In this configuration, Data Protection for SAP checks all servers and network connections for availability, and then does the backup even if some resources are unavailable.

 Policies can also be set that use different IBM Spectrum Protect servers for different days of the week.